yj7082126/musubi-tuner/README.md

 ### Recent Updates

+- 05, Jan, 2025
+    - Added `images` to the save format in `hv_generate_video.py`.
+You can generate images from latents saved with `--latent_path`.
+You can also specify multiple latents with `--latent_path` for batch processing (increases VRAM usage).

 - 04, Jan, 2025
     - Added support for loading Text Encoder weights from .safetensors files.
 See [Model Download](#model-download) for instructions.
     - Changed the format of latents saved by `hv_generate_video.py` to .safetensors.
 Metadata such as prompts will be saved in the .safetensors file.
 Use `--no_metadata` to disable saving metadata.